 When Facebook’s VP of Global Marketing Carolyn Everson said at Disrupt NYC, “We’re one percent done on our ad products,” it may not be an exaggeration.
 Ads that live within the Facebook site really are the beginning of where things can go.
 As Facebook gears up for an IPO, expanding its portfolio of advertising products through display, search, and mobile will change the landscape in each one of these areas.
 It becomes even more impactful when we think about how these different products can work together connected through the social graph.

 While many people think about Facebook as a powerhouse due to the number of users on the site, the real power comes with the way they are mapping users to their friends and the products, people, and places that they “like.”
-When Facebook decides to turn up the revenue dial, they will be able to leverage this graph and create powerful social ads across multiple platforms to a degree of scale and sophistication that no other company can match.
+When Facebook decides to turn up the revenue dial, it will be able to leverage this graph and create powerful social ads across multiple platforms to a degree of scale and sophistication that no other company can match.
 As these products develop, Facebook will command the lion’s share of online advertising dollars—and they will undoubtedly surpass Google.